 You may want to make a claim for any of the following:

 - Errors with prescription medication.
-If a medical professional prescribed you the wrong medication, failed to give you a medication you needed, or gave you a dangerous dosage, this could be the basis of a medical malpractice claim.
+If a medical professional prescribes you the wrong medication, failed to give you the medication you needed or gave you a dangerous dosage, this could be the basis of a medical malpractice claim.

 - Errors diagnosing.
 If a medical professional diagnosed you with the wrong sickness or injury or gave you the proper diagnosis too late, you may have irreversible damage.

 Each Silver Spring, MD medical malpractice lawyer at our firm knows that one of the most common types of malpractice is surgical errors.
 There is always a risk in surgery—even a minor procedure—that there can be complications for the patient even if everything is done correctly, however, many of the complications that patients sustain are often the result of preventable surgical errors may be surgeons, nurses, or other medical professionals.

 In many of these situations, these surgical errors are legally deemed as medical malpractice and the patient is entitled to financial compensation for the losses they have suffered.
 The following are the five most common types of preventable surgical errors we see in the cases we handle at our firm: